-In The Earth in the Balance, Vice President Al Gore asks why world-class economists have consigned ecological damage, labor abuse and resource depletion to wastebaskets of “externality” that they have proceeded to ignore.
+In The Earth in the Balance, Vice President Al Gore asks why world-class economists have consigned ecological damage, labor abuse and resource depletion to wastebaskets of “externality” that they could proceed to ignore.
 We might also ask why homelessness, crime/prison empires, substandard education and child abuse/neglect are ignored as cost factors.
 They, too, are reliable indicators of peace incompetence and weapon mastery.
 Gore never bothered.

-I would rather call them econologicians, and their “science” econologic.
-They’ve skimped on logic by dismissing as externalities critical factors like sustainability.
-How convenient this cut-down logic must have been for them and their paymasters!
+I would rather call them econologicians and their “science” econologic.
+They skimp on logic by dismissing as externalities crucial factors like sustainability.
+How convenient this cut-down logic must seem for them and their paymasters!

 Mr. Gore never admitted that econologic, like all current science, justifies and rationalizes weapon technology.
 That is its primary aim, if unstated.
 We need not figure out why National Capitalism – the ultimate evolution of weapons econologic – makes such destructive choices.
 Its motivations are obvious.

-I must admit, Mr. Gore makes up for many prior lapses in his more recent book, The Future: Six Drivers of Global Change, Random House, New York, 2013.
-However, he has acknowledged neither the weapon/peace antinomy nor the near-future likelihood of Learners’ one-world politics to oversee his Earth, Inc. (global national-capitalism) and Global Mind (WWW and other massive interactions).
-Since his book neglects the model of Learners as monitors/catalysts of future transformation, not much more than wishful thinking emerges from his Conclusion chapter.
+I must admit, Mr. Gore makes up for many prior lapses in his recent book, The Future: Six Drivers of Global Change, Random House, New York, 2013.
+However, he never acknowledged either the weapon/peace antinomy or the near-future likelihood of Learners’ one-world politics to oversee his Earth, Inc. (global national-capitalism) and Global Mind (WWW and other massive interactions).
+Since his book neglects the model of Learners as monitors/catalysts of future transformation, nothing more than wishful thinking can emerge from his Conclusion chapter.
 He is a weapon “realist” and a reductionist meliorist typical of his ineffectual, well-meaning kind.
-But they are granted the vast majority as an audience, and quite plump compensation in exchange for their affable nonsense.
+But they are granted the vast majority as their audience, and quite nice compensation in exchange for their affable nonsense.

 “It was the gradual creation of an effective bureaucracy which brought an end to all this filth and disease, and the public servants did so against the desires of the mass of the middle and upper classes.
 The free market opposed sanitation.
 The rich opposed it.
 The civilized opposed it.
 Most of the educated opposed it.
 That was why it took a century to finish what could have been done in ten years.
 Put in contemporary terms, the market economy angrily and persistently opposed clean public water, sanitation, garbage collection and improved public health because they appeared to be unprofitable enterprises which, in addition, put limits on the individual’s freedoms.
 These are simple historic truths which have been forgotten today, thus permitting the fashionable belief that even public water services should be privatized in order that they might benefit from the free-market system.”
 John Ralston Saul, Voltaire’s Bastards: The Dictatorship of Reason in the West, Vintage Press, A Division of Random House, 1991, p.
 239.